 There is no resident Canadian government office in the Marshall Islands.
-You can obtain consular assistance and further information from the Embassy of Australia in Pohnpei, Micronesia, under the Canada-Australia Consular Services Sharing Agreement.
+Canadians in the Marshall Islands can obtain consular assistance and further information from the Embassy of Australia in Pohnpei, Micronesia, under the Canada-Australia Consular Services Sharing Agreement.

-For emergency assistance after hours, call the High Commission of Canada in Canberra and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at +1 800 2326 6831, or make a collect call by dialling +1 613 996 8885.
+For emergency consular assistance, call the Embassy of Australia in Pohnpei and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: